zhq921/Burden-pipeline/README.md

 # Gene-based rare variant burden test

-This repository hosts the code and related data used for gene-based rare variant burden test。
+This repository hosts the code and related data used for gene-based rare variant burden test.

 ## Repository Structure